 The SMA, founded in 2002, serves practitioners, academics, and students by developing and expanding knowledge in sport marketing.
 Alongside publications and discounts on conference fees, SMA hosts offers awards, honors, and partner benefits to members.

 Established in 1965, the NACDA promotes educational opportunities and fosters networking among individuals in the field of athletics administration.
 The association holds an annual conference and intern program, and offers job information.
 The NACDA Foundation provides clinics, workshops, seminars, and scholarship opportunities to members.

 Preserving, enhancing, and promoting education-based athletics, the NIAAA provides professional development and networking opportunities to interscholastic athletic administrators.
 Members gain access to quarterly publications, discounts on educational programs and events, and career resources.

 Serving retailers, manufacturers, sales agents, and industry associates, the NSGA serves as a repository of industry contacts, resources, and services.
 Founded in 1927, the association offers research materials, marketing tools, educational programs, and business solutions resources to members.

-Top Online MBA Programs in Sports Management for 2020
+Top Online MBA Programs in Sports Management

 How We Rank Online MBA Programs